Music sequencer: Early sequencers

-The early music sequencers were sound-producing devices such as automatic musical instruments, music boxes, mechanical organs, player pianos, and Orchestrions.
+The early music sequencers were sound-producing devices such as music boxes, mechanical organs, player pianos, and Orchestrions.
 Player pianos, for example, had much in common with contemporary sequencers.
 Composers or arrangers transmitted music to piano rolls which were subsequently edited by technicians who prepared the rolls for mass duplication.
 Eventually consumers were able to purchase these rolls and play them back on their own player pianos.

-The origin of automatic musical instruments seems remarkably old.
 As early as the 9th century, the Persian (Iranian) Banū Mūsā brothers invented a hydropowered organ using exchangeable cylinders with pins, and also an automatic flute-playing machine using steam power, as described in their Book of Ingenious Devices.
 The Banu Musa brothers' automatic flute player was the first programmable music sequencer device, and the first example of repetitive music technology, powered by hydraulics.

 In 1206, Al-Jazari, an Arab engineer, invented programmable musical automata, a "robot band" which performed "more than fifty facial and body actions during each musical selection."
-It was notably the first programmable drum machine.
-Among the four automaton musicians were two drummers.
-It was a drum machine where pegs (cams) bump into little levers that operated the percussion.
+It was notably the first programmable drum machine as, among the four automated musicians, were two drummers.
+The drum machine used pegs on cams to bump into levers that operated the percussion.
 The drummers could be made to play different rhythms and different drum patterns if the pegs were moved around.

 In the 14th century, rotating cylinders with pins were used to play a carillon (steam organ) in Flanders, and at least in the 15th century, barrel organs were seen in the Netherlands.